Professional 3D Printing Manufacturer from China

 3D Printing Material Available

-PLA PLA (Polylactic Acid) is a biodegradable thermoplastic commonly utilized primarily for low-cost 3D printing and rapid prototyping.
+PLA (Polylactic Acid) is a biodegradable thermoplastic commonly utilized primarily for low-cost 3D printing and rapid prototyping.
 Extremely highly rated for ease of printing, surface finish very high gloss, and environmental friendliness, PLA finds optimal use in concept models, educational applications, and household items.
 Although it offers greater dimensional stability with reduced warping, it has no heat resistance and is easier to damage compared to ABS.
 PLA can also be dyed and can be modified to be more flexible or rigid.

 |